 Graphic design dictionary.

-We will be delving into more terminology related to colour, typography and graphics in future Lessons in Lingo.
+We will be delving into terminology related to colour and typography in future Lessons in Lingo.
 Stay tuned!